gitrdm/gokando/docs/getting-started/main.md

 ## Overview

-**Import Path:** `github.com/gitrdm/gokando/examples/zebra`
+**Import Path:** `github.com/gitrdm/gokanlogic/examples/zebra`

-Package main solves the famous Zebra puzzle (Einstein's Riddle) using GoKando.
+Package main solves the famous Zebra puzzle (Einstein's Riddle) using gokanlogic.

 The Zebra puzzle is a logic puzzle with the following constraints:
   - There are five houses.